oalekseev/CalciteRestAPIAdapter/README.md

 ## Usage

-In your app you should create Calcite connection
+In your app you should create Calcite connection.

 ```java
 private final static String DEFAULT_SCHEMA_NAME = "rest";